labbsr0x/go-horse/README.md

 In our case, this was used in conjunction with a CLI that logs the user in and changes the DOCKER_HOST env var in the user machine to our go-horse address with the token added in its path.
 The first filter - with order equals 0, extract the token, validates the user and rewrite the url calling `ctx.setVar('targetEndpoint', '<tokenless_url>')`.

 Another possible solution, and more elegant - i think, is to insert a token as a header in all docker CLI commands requests.
 This can be achieved by editing /~/.docker/config.json file, inserting the property `"HttpHeaders": { "token": "?" },`.
-The request to docker daemon will carry the token in its headers and a filter can read and validate it - sending a request to an identy manager? maybe
+The request to docker daemon will carry the token in its headers and a filter can read and validate it - sending a request to an identy manager?
+Maybe.

 <br/>
 <a name="go_filter"/>